Homeomorphism (graph theory)

 In graph theory, two graphs $G$ and $G'$ are homeomorphic if there is a graph isomorphism from some subdivision of $G$ to some subdivision of $G'$.
-If the edges of a graph are thought of as lines drawn from one vertex to another (as they are usually depicted in illustrations), then two graphs are homeomorphic to each other in the graph-theoretic sense precisely if they are homeomorphic in the topological sense.
+If the edges of a graph are thought of as lines drawn from one vertex to another (as they are usually depicted in diagrams), then two graphs are homeomorphic to each other in the graph-theoretic sense precisely if their diagrams are homeomorphic in the topological sense.

 Subdivision and smoothing

-In general, a subdivision of a graph G (sometimes known as an expansion) is a graph resulting from the subdivision of edges in G. The subdivision of some edge e with endpoints {u,v&hairsp;} yields a graph containing one new vertex w, and with an edge set replacing e by two new edges, {u,w&hairsp;} and {w,v&hairsp;}.
+In general, a subdivision of a graph G (sometimes known as an expansion) is a graph resulting from the subdivision of edges in G. The subdivision of some edge e with endpoints {u, v} yields a graph containing one new vertex w, and with an edge set replacing e by two new edges, {u, w} and {w, v}.
+For directed edges, this operation shall preserve their propagating direction.

-For example, the edge e, with endpoints {u,v&hairsp;}:
+For example, the edge e, with endpoints {u, v}:

-can be subdivided into two edges, e1 and e2, connecting to a new vertex w:
+can be subdivided into two edges, e1 and e2, connecting to a new vertex w of degree-2, or indegree-1 and outdegree-1 for the directed edge: